BROADSoftware/jdchtable/README.md

 Internally, all theses strings are parsed using the function `org.apache.hadoop.hbase.util.Bytes.toBytesBinary()`

+WARNING: All hexadecimal letter (A-F) must be upper case!

 ### Other launch option

 When launching the jdchtable command you may provide some optional parameters: